 Rib Hillis (Val Walker), Casey Fitzgerald (Sky), Vernon Wells (Marcus), Kelcey Watson (Quaid), John Freeman (Sheriff Henry), Sara Malakul Lane (Dr Sinclair), Eric Roberts (Trent Walker), Heather Foote (Jenny), Jamie Greany (Jonie)

-Cowboys vs. Dinosaurs is another entry into the fad for ‘vs’ titled films we have had in recent years – AVP: Alien vs Predator (2004), Mega Shark vs Giant Octopus (2009), Vampire Girl vs Frankenstein Girl (2009), Dahmer vs Gacy (2010), Scott Pilgrim vs the World (2010) etc etc. More than clear inspiration seems to have been taken from the recent Cowboys and Aliens (2011).
+Cowboys vs. Dinosaurs is another entry into the fad for ‘vs’ titled films we have had in recent years – AVP: Alien vs Predator (2004), Mega Shark vs Giant Octopus (2009), Vampire Girl vs Frankenstein Girl (2009), Dahmer vs Gacy (2010), Scott Pilgrim vs the World (2010) etc etc. Clear inspiration seems to have been taken from the recent Cowboys and Aliens (2011).
 Beyond that, there have been a host of Western/genre fusion films placing vampires, aliens, zombies and the like in Old West settings with films such as Curse of the Undead (1959), Billy the Kid Versus Dracula (1966), Jesse James Meets Frankenstein’s Daughter (1966), High Plains Invaders (2009) and others, after which this seemed fairly inevitable.
 It should be noted though that we did previously have cowboys up against dinosaurs in the Ray Harryhausen film The Valley of Gwangi (1969).
+(For a more detailed overview see my essay Weird Westerns).

 What must be said though is that the human drama passes with a conviction and seriousness, while there is the believable feel of people going about their lives in a small Montana town.
 Rib Hillis makes a surprisingly solid and convincing lead – he seems to slide into the role of modern cowboy in jeans, boots and hat as though he was born to it.
 The only recognisable names present are a workaholic Eric Roberts in a forgettable role as Rib Hillis’s drunken father and Vernon Wells, who has been steadily padding a B movie resume ever since Mad Max 2 (1981), as the mercenary-minded mine owner.
-There is also Sara Malakul Lane, who has appeared in a lot of low-budgeted films in recent years, straining her limited range in trying to play a scientist and act authoritative.
+There is also Sara Malakul Lane, who has appeared in a lot of low-budgeted films in recent years, playing a scientist and trying to act authoritative.

 Cowboys vs. Dinosaurs was the third film for Ari Novak who had previously made two non-genre efforts and has since gone on to specialise in cute puppy films.
 Screenwriter/co-producer Anthony Fankhauser had produced a great many films for The Asylum, as well as directed 2012: Supernova (2009), Gacy House (2010), Shadow People (2011) and Jurassic Attack (2013).